soumas/drift/docs/content/dart_api/writes.md

 The returned row contains all the default values and incrementing ids that were generated.

 __Note:__ This uses the `RETURNING` syntax added in sqlite3 version 3.35, which is not available on most operating systems by default.
 When using this method, make sure that you have a recent sqlite3 version available.
-This is the case with `sqlite3_flutter_libs`.
+This is the case with `NativeDatabase`.

 For instance, consider this snippet using the tables from the [getting started guide](../setup.md):